Skip to content

 1 / 1

-[Externally verified] There is public availability of the following HCV assessments: 1) PT.
-Putera Manunggal Perkasa 2) PT.
-Permata Putera Mandiri 3) PT.
-Galempa Sejahtera Bersama 4) PT.
-Kayung Agro Lestari.
+[Externally verified] The HCV assessments of PT.
+Putera Manunggal Perkasa, PT.
+Permata Putera Mandiri, PT.
+Galempa Sejahtera Bersama, and PT.
+Kayung Agro Lestari are publicly available.

 • Y